archive-of-now/archive-of-now.github.io/_trinity/mega-cascade.md

 ---
+version: "1.0"
+series: "Trinity Framework"
+kind: case-study
 sort_index: 10
+nav_title:
+tags:
-layout: trinity
+  - trinity
+  - systems
+  - essays

 title: "Mega-Cascade 1914–1991"
-excerpt: |
+description: |
     A Trinity reading of the long rupture that runs from the First World War, through the Second, into the Cold War: one Equilibrium Cascade, three attempted stabilizations, and a rewritten meta-power field.

+deck: |
+  A long Equilibrium Cascade in a field that could no longer hold its shape.

 ---

-*A long Equilibrium Cascade in a field that could no longer hold its shape.*

 ## 0. Scope, method, and staging